 One study suggests that truck drivers are engaging in the use of amphetamines, cocaine, marijuana, and alcohol in frightening numbers.
 The study was conducted internationally through mostly surveys.
-However, they also gathered results from drug testing their participants.
+However, researchers also gathered results from drug testing their participants.
 The results were hard to believe:

-- 30% admitted to using amphetamines.
+- 30 percent admitted to using amphetamines.

-- 3% said they used cocaine.
+- 3 percent said they used cocaine.

 - 35 percent of truckers who are involved in fatal accidents test positive for illegal drugs.